Saudi Aramco: Greenhouse gas emissions

-According to environmentalists Aramco is responsible for more than 4% of global greenhouse gas emissions since 1965.
+According to environmentalists, Aramco is responsible for more than 4% of global greenhouse gas emissions since 1965.
 Most of this is from the use of the oil they sold, for example burning gasoline in car engines.
 In greenhouse gas accounting such emissions from use of a product are called "scope 3" emissions.
 Aramco has no plan to limit scope 3 emissions.
 However the government says it will have net zero carbon emissions by 2060 within the country.
-In October 2023, Saudi Aramco announced a direct air capture pilot program in partnership with Siemens Energy to be completed in 2024.
+In October 2023, Saudi Aramco announced a direct air capture pilot programme in partnership with Siemens Energy to be completed in 2024.

-On 9 December, 2024, Aramco along with SLB and Linde signed an agreement to build a carbon capture and storage project in Jubail, Saudi Arabia.
+On 9 December 2024, Aramco along with SLB and Linde signed an agreement to build a carbon capture and storage project in Jubail, Saudi Arabia.
 Aramco will be owning 60% of the project while SLB and Linde will hold 20% each.
 The first phase has been estimated to be completed by the end of 2027, while capturing and storing up to 9 million metric tons of carbon dioxide each year, or about one half of one percent of its scope 3 emissions.